 An audible signal also lets you know when reading is complete, but the volume is so low that you might not hear it if you’re working in busy or noisy environments.
 All in all, though, this is an excellent thermometer considering its price point.

-Caroune is another forehead and ear thermometer doctors and nurses swear by.
+Caroune is another forehead thermometer doctors and nurses swear by.
 It’s equally perfect for both home and professional use, thanks to its intuitive operation and fast reading.

 Undoubtedly more hygienic than an oral or rectal piece, this thermometer is particularly ideal for pediatric use.
 It could also be a better choice for people suffering from allergies, while nurses working with contagious patients may also prefer this instrument.